Dali Yang: Great Chinese Famine and the causes of post-Mao reforms

-Yang is the author of a number of books that have made a difference in our understanding of China.
-His earliest book, Calamity and Reform in China, was one of the first scholarly books on the Great Leap Famine, the worst famine in human history.
-It shows the era of Mao Zedong went to the radical extremism of the Great Leap Forward and how the Maoist excesses were self-destructive and contributed to the post-Mao reforms in rural China.
-The book was known for its innovative quantitative analysis on the political and economic causes of the Great Leap Famine at the end of the 1950s and early 1960s.
-It then revealed the patterns and severity of the Famine in the Chinese provinces were linked to the subsequent rural reforms in the 1960s and in the post-Mao reform era.
+Yang is the author of several of books on modern Chinese history.
+His earliest book, Calamity and Reform in China, was one of the first scholarly books on the Great Chinese Famine, the worst famine in human history.
+It shows the radical extremism of the Great Leap Forward under Mao Zedong and how government policies were self-destructive, which ultimately contributed to the post-Mao reforms in rural China.
+The book was known for its innovative quantitative analysis on the political and economic causes of the Great Chinese Famine at the end of the 1950s and early 1960s.
+It then revealed the patterns and severity of the famine in the Chinese provinces were linked to the subsequent rural reforms in the 1960s and in the post-Mao reform era.

-Yang's study of the political causes of the Great Leap Famine has stimulated much interest in follow-up studies.
+Yang's study of the political causes of the Great Chinese Famine has stimulated much interest in follow-up studies.
 Yang and his co-authors returned to the debate in 2014 with a dissection of a study that purported to explain the political radicalism of provincial leaders.